b0tting/OFMWRestMonitor/README.md

 If you run the script with the -g parameter it will generate an NRPE configuration for all known checks.

+##### JMX beans not found when browsing REST pages
+There is a bug in the 12.2.1.3 WebLogic (Metalink bug id 29712200) where the convenience URLs generated in the REST pages are incorrect.
+If you click through the pages in a browser and get "not found" errors, take a good look at the URL.
+It could be that part is missing.

+This happens for example with JMS server URLs: the link generated in the browser is /management/weblogic/latest/domainRuntime/serverRuntimes/AdminServer/JMSServers/JMSServer1 instead of the required /management/weblogic/latest/domainRuntime/serverRuntimes/AdminServer/JMSRuntime/JMSServers/JMSServer1 (as in, the JMSRuntime bit is missing)

 ## Security considerations
 ### Firewalling